 MySQL is one of the most popular open-source relational database management systems (RDBMS).
-Invented by Finish developer Michael Widenus, also known as Monty, MySQL was initially released on May 23, 1995, and sold to Sun Microsystems (now Oracle) in 2008.
+Invented and originally developed by Finish developer Michael Widenus, also known as Monty, MySQL was initially released on May 23, 1995, and sold to Sun Microsystems (now Oracle) in 2008.

 If this makes it sound like MySQL is outdated, you couldn’t be more wrong.
 Behind every website, there is a database.
 And more often than not, it is MySQL.

 In all likelihood, there is a MySQL database that stores your data somewhere on the web.
 Your watch history on Netflix?
 The contents of your shopping cart on Shopify?
 Or your shipping address on Amazon?

 These websites, as well as many others, use MySQL as their relational database to store and retrieve data.
 Not surprisingly, MySQL is known by developers as a tried-and-tested, fast, cost-effective, and reliable database server, which can support mission-critical, heavy-load production systems.

 So, let’s take a closer look at the world’s most popular open-source database: what is MySQL?

 As an open-source relational database management system (RDBMS), MySQL is a popular choice for managing data in a variety of applications.
 Developed by the Swedish company MySQL AB, it is widely known for its efficient performance and ease of use.

 MySQL’s strength lies in its ability to handle complex data structures and relationships.
 With its support for SQL (Structured Query Language), developers can efficiently create, read, update, and delete data stored in the database.
 Its compatibility with numerous operating systems and programming languages makes MySQL a versatile option for various projects.